 Major Music Memories

-Along the way, I had the honor to meet and interview and watch many great performers play live, up front with media access.
-There is nothing you could offer me to make me trade my life story.
-I met B.B King at a high school in Denville, NJ.
-I interviewed Buddy Guy at a hotel in New York City.
+Along the way, Stones had the honor to meet, interview and watch many great performers play live, up front with media access.
+She would meet B.B King at a high school in Denville, NJ.
+She had the honor of interviewing Buddy Guy at a hotel in New York City.

-Meeting my favorite Rolling Stones guitar player, Mick Taylor, for an interview at a studio in New York City was a great honor.
-Truly an afternoon I will never forget.
+Meeting her favorite Rolling Stones guitar player, Mick Taylor, for an interview at a studio in New York City was also a great honor.
+Truly an afternoon she will never forget.

-I grew to know with Jeff Healey and would keep in touch with him until cancer took him too early at nearly 41 years old, in 2008.
-I caught up with him several times on the road when he was in support of his blues trio.
+She grew to know Jeff Healey and would keep in touch with him until cancer took him in 2008.
+He was not quite 41 years old.
+She caught up with Healey several times on the road when he was touring in support of his blues trio.

-Rufus Thomas met me at a different hotel in NYC.
-We sat in the lobby to talk.
-I enjoyed hearing him warm up his vocals for his appearance on Conan O’Brien.
+Rufus Thomas met with Stones at a different hotel in NYC.
+The two sat in the lobby to talk.
+She most enjoyed hearing him warm up his vocals for his appearance on Conan O’Brien.
 He would sing Walkin’ The Dog.
-O’Brien would dance with me in the aisle before the start of that show., making it an even more memorable day for Stones
+O’Brien would dance with Stones in the aisle before the start of that show., making it an even more memorable day for Stones

-It never gets old reliving the memories of interviewing Kenny Wayne Shepherd the week his debut took over the blues charts or watching him shred his guitar from just feet away.
+Another fond memory for Stones was interviewing Kenny Wayne Shepherd the week his debut release took over the blues charts or watching him shred his guitar from just feet away.
 He was just 18 when he experienced his first ride to the top of the charts.
-When we met he was conquering the blues world with his “Deja VooDoo” assault on the blues.
+When they later met he was conquering the blues world with his “Deja VooDoo” assault on the blues.

 ♦ ♦ ♦ ♦ ♦